-The Olive Trail is my first “real” walk in Namibia, located in the Namib-Naukluft Park.
+The Naukluft Olive Trail is my first “real” walk on our trip through Namibia, located in the Namib-Naukluft Park.
 The park was originally created as a sanctuary for the Hartmann’s mountain zebra in 1968 and expanded over the following decades.
 It’s now 49,768 square kilometres in size, making it the largest conservation area in Namibia and one of the largest in Africa.
 The section I’m walking in is the Naukluft Mountains, which a mountainous region with large, varied rock formations that supports five different vegetation communities.

 Unfortunately, with all the other activities we’re doing, I only have one afternoon free to tackle a walk in the area.
 The shortest walk is the Olive Trail, a 10km circuit.
 It’s a 126km drive on dirt roads from Kulala Desert Lodge, where we’re staying, to the start of the walk.
 Leaving a little after midday, it takes almost two hours to get to the Naukluft park office – longer than I had anticipated (the roads aren’t great!).
 Paying my fee at the office, I was given a rather sceptical look for my late starting time for the walk, as I start out around 2:30pm up the well-marked track.